appcelerator-archive/ti.newsstand/ios/documentation/index.md

 Modify the `UINewsstandBindingEdge` and `UINewsstandBindingType` values to get different decorations on the icons.
 Available options can be found in Apple's [CoreFoundationKeys Documentation](https://developer.apple.com/library/mac/#documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html).

+Add `newsstandicon.png` to the 'Resources/iphone' directory next to appicon.png

 ## Push Notifications

 Push notifications can be set to the device to notify it that a new issue is available.
 The notification payload must contain a "content-available" key set to 1.
 If this is not set, iOS will not allow the application to wake in the background to download a new issue.